ryanallen/words-of-my-perfect-teacher/README.md

 ---

 *<p id="longchenpa">Longchenpa (1308-1363)</p>*
-The most brilliant teacher of the Nyingma lineage.
-Longchen Rabjampa gathered together the Heart-essence teachings of [Padmasambhava](#padmasambhava-of-oddiyana), Vimalamitra and Yeshe Tsogyol. he transmitted all these teachings to Jigme Lingpa in a series of visions as the Heart-essence of the Vast Expanse.
+The most brilliant teacher of the [Nyingma](#nyingmapa) lineage.
+Longchen Rabjampa gathered together the Heart-essence teachings of [Padmasambhava](#padmasambhava-of-oddiyana), [Vimalamitra](#vimalamitra) and [Yeshe Tsogyol](#yeshe-tsogyal).
+He transmitted all these teachings to Jigme Lingpa in a series of visions as the Heart-essence of the Vast Expanse.

 ---